BEAM (Beam Therapeutics Inc.) has powerful results

-Beam Therapeutics Inc. (NASDAQ:BEAM) marked $58.84 per share on Monday, down from a previous closing price of $62.98.
-While Beam Therapeutics Inc. has underperformed by -6.57%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BEAM fell by -36.04%, with highs and lows ranging from $116.91 to $27.77, whereas the simple moving average fell by -5.73% in the last 200 days.
+As of Monday, Beam Therapeutics Inc.’s (NASDAQ:BEAM) stock closed at $63.69, up from $63.43 the previous day.
+While Beam Therapeutics Inc. has overperformed by 0.41%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BEAM fell by -41.24%, with highs and lows ranging from $116.91 to $27.77, whereas the simple moving average jumped by 3.31% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now